GoldenZdude/Icosikiatesimal-Color-Space/README.md

 ## "Icosikiatesimal is not Hexadecimal, A0 Hexadecimal may equal 160, but A0 Icosikiatesimal equals 100 Icosikiatesimal"

 It may take a moment to get over the fact that A0 looks like it could only be a hexadecimal value, but icosik is really its new thing.
-It's designed to be compatible with hex and rgb, so you're going to have to understand that #00A0A0 is now propery of both hex space and icosik space.
+It's designed to be compatible with hex and rgb, so you're going to have to understand that #00A0A0 is now propery of both hex space and icosik space, and you're going to have to accept that (000, 100, 100) is now property of both sRGB space and icosik space as well.